Table of Contents

 Room & Board Crib Mattress Recall

-Contact Room & Board using any of the following methods to receive a full refund and arrange mattress pickup (free of charge):
+Contact Room & Board using any of the following methods to request a full refund and arrange mattress pickup (free of charge):

 Pottery Barn Kids Penny Convertible Crib Recall